SEO On Medium 101: How to Use The Power of Medium to Rank High On Google

 1. Start with an idea

 A distinct difference between blogging and SEO writing is keyword research.
 A topic idea is not enough to create well-performing content.
 You have to use content writing tools for SEO to conduct simple keyword research.
 This article explains which paid and free tools you can use to conduct keyword research.

-I use Ahrefs marketing tool to conduct keyword research and collect semantically related keywords.
-Here is the list of search terms I gathered to create this article on “SEO Medium” keyword:
+I use Ahrefs to conduct keyword research and collect semantically related keywords.
+Here is the list of search terms I gathered to create this article on the “SEO Medium” keyword:

 As a first step, your task is to collect as many keywords related to your topic as possible.
 Google favors clear, easy-to-read, and in-depth content.
 Therefore, short posts won’t bring you the designed results on Medium for SEO.

 2. Check who’s on top

 If your goal is to rank on the first Google search result page, you have to know who you compete with, what content is already there and what you can do better.

 You can google your search query to see who shows up on top.
 This way, you can collect ideas and estimate the length of your future content.